-Gasoline is extremely fl ammable and its vapors can explode if ignited.
-Store gasoline only in approved containers, in well ventilated, unoccupied buildings, away from sparks or fl ames.
+WARNING Gasoline is extremely fl ammable and its vapors can explode if ignited.
+Store gasoline only in approved Explosive Fuel can cause fi res and severe burns.
+Do not fi II fuel tank while engine is hot or containers, in well ventilated, unoccupied buildings, away from sparks or fl ames.
 Spilled fuel could ignite if it comes in contact with hot parts or sparks from ignition.
 Never use gasoline as a cleaning agent.